 - 5.44.
 Allocated for a comprehensive, residential led, development of circa 700 homes during the Plan period, incorporating a Primary School, leisure and recreation facilities, public open space and flexible units for local facilities and commercial uses.
-Development proposals should accord with the following Placemaking Principles and Development Requirements, which should be delivered in an appropriately.
 Reserved Matters application for details of access, appearance, layout, scale and landscaping for the construction of 750 residential dwellings, local centre and ancillary development was granted on 12 December 2019. - 5.45.
 Concept masterplan is set out below: -